teamapp-ai/teamapp-ai.github.io/_blog/deploy-l-d-where-it-counts-most.md

 feature_image: ''

 ---
-\#team changes the game for L&D on three fronts:
+\#team changes the game for Learning & Development on three fronts:

 1\.
 You can deploy L&D content to precisely the point when employees really need it - for the things they are about to do right now.
 You can even set that L&D content to must-be-viewed before certain initiatives can be done.